redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

 # Transforming data with WebAssembly (Wasm)

-When your application components send records to Redpanda, sometimes those records need to be transformed in thr process.
+When your application components send records to Redpanda, sometimes those records need to be transformed in the process.
 Instead of adding another process to your application that consumes, transforms, and produces the records back to Redpanda, you can run Wasm transformations inside Redpanda.